 Substack provides a free service that takes 10% of paid subscription fees.
 So in Substack’s model, they only make money if you make money.

 For Revue, they charge you a monthly fee regardless.
-You before you sign up a single subscriber, you will have to pay to start a paid newsletter.
+Before you sign up a single subscriber, you will have to pay to start a paid newsletter.

 Don’t get me wrong, Revue is another great option to start a paid newsletter.
 The process is also very simple.
 You simply create an account and you can start publishing right away!